-Permanently wet, slow to non-flowing, saline stream in autumn and spring
+- Permanently wet, slow-flowing, saline stream in autumn and spring.

-Riparian vegetation consisting of native trees, rushes and introduced grasses
+- Riparian vegetation consisting of native trees and introduced grasses.

 About the location

-The river was given a poor rating because the site sampled showed evidence of major changes in ecosystem structure and moderate changes to the way the ecosystem functions.
-There was considerable evidence of human disturbance, including nutrient enrichment and weedy vegetation in the riparian zone of this salt-affected river in the region.
+The river was given a Poor rating because the site sampled showed evidence of major changes in ecosystem structure and moderate changes to the way the ecosystem functions.
+There was considerable evidence of human disturbance, including nutrient enrichment and limited vegetation in the riparian zone.

-The 5-10 m wide riparian zone consisted of gum trees and paper barks over an understorey of introduced grasses, rushes, dock and samphire.
-The surrounding vegetation at the site was cleared cropping land with a few scattered gum trees remaining in the local landscape.
+The riparian zone consisted of gum trees, paper barks, acacias and tea-trees over an understorey of introduced grasses.
+The surrounding vegetation at the site was cropping land.

 Special environmental features